-When it comes to our significant other we often want to explain away or even deny uneasy feelings, but these relationship red flags should never be ignored.
+When it comes to our significant other we may explain away or even deny uneasy feelings.
+Keep these relationship red flags in mind when the going is tough.

 The lure and sparkle of a partnership can blind us to areas of incompatibility or relationship red flags.
 While personality quirks or bad habits can be overlooked or change over time, there are some red flags that should not be ignored as they might be indicative of more serious—even dangerous—concerns.